planetfederal/desktop-documentation/installers/source/README.rst

 Boundless Desktop |version|
 ===========================

-Boundless Desktop is a software package prepared by Boundless Spatial and composed of open-source geospatial client-side tools.
+Boundless Desktop is a full-featured, professional desktop GIS that supports the management, analysis, visualization and dissemination of your geospatial data.
+Powered by QGIS, a proven open source geospatial software, Desktop combines innovative open source projects with premier support, certiication and security, giving you the control and tools to unlock your location-based data for maximum bottom-line impact.
 The current version (|release|) includes:

 .. only:: win